astropy/astropy/docs/vo/index.rst

 Available databases are generated on the server-side hosted by STScI using :ref:`vo-sec-validator-validate`.
-The default database (``astropy.vo.client.conesearch.CONESEARCH_DBNAME``), which can be changed in :ref:`vo-sec-scs-config`, is 'conesearch_good.json'.
+The default database (``astropy.vo.client.conesearch.CONESEARCH_DBNAME``), which can be changed in :ref:`vo-sec-scs-config` below, is 'conesearch_good.json'.

 In the default setting, it searches the good Cone Search services one by one, stops at the first one that gives non-zero matches, and returns the results.
-Since the list of services are extracted from a Python dictionary, the search order might differ from call to call. :ref:`vo-sec-scs-examples` also show how to use non-default search behaviors.
+Since the list of services are extracted from a Python dictionary, the search order might differ from call to call. :ref:`vo-sec-scs-examples` below also show how to use non-default search behaviors.

 .. note::

-    Most services currently fail to parse when `pedantic=True`.
+    Most services currently fail to parse when ``pedantic=True``.

 .. warning::

-    When Cone Search returns warnings, user should decide whether the results are reliable by inspecting the warning codes in :ref:`votable-sec-api-exceptions`.
+    When Cone Search returns warnings, user should decide whether the results are reliable by inspecting the warning codes in `astropy.io.votable.exceptions`.

 .. _vo-sec-scs-config: